 Before joining the Kinder HSPVA faculty in 2014, Smith taught at the University of Pennsylvania for eleven years, where he was Music Director of the Symphony Orchestra, Audio Nexus contemporary ensemble, and Penn Sinfonia Chamber Orchestra.
-In the Music Department and College of Liberal Arts he taught music theory, graduate ear training, and conducting, as well as seminars on topics such as the meaning of music and the history of the symphony.
-While at Penn, Dr. Smith also conducted the Delaware County Youth Orchestra located in the Greater Philadelphia Area.
+In the Music Department and College of Liberal Arts he taught Music Theory, Ear Training, and Conducting, as well as seminars on topics such as “The Meaning of Music” and “The History of the Symphony.”
+From 2005-2014, Dr. Smith also conducted the Delaware County Youth Orchestra located in the Greater Philadelphia Area.
 He currently serves on the Artistic Staff of the Houston Youth Symphony as Conductor of the Sinfonia Orchestra.

 Brad Smith holds degrees in Music Education and Conducting from Stephen F. Austin State University and The University of Texas at Austin.